steog88/PhysBiblio/README.md

 The syntax is simple: the `daily` (`weekly`) script will run every day (every saturday) at 7:00 and save a logfile in the desired folder.

 You may then check the bottom of the logfile to see the modified entries and scroll the entire the content if you want to see the complete list of modifications.

+You can also use the more generic `PhysBiblio dates [date1[, date2]]` command, which enables you to fetch the content between the two given dates (which must be in the format `yyyy-mm-dd`).
+If not given, the default dates are the same as for the `daily` command.

 ## 3. Command line usage
 Some functions are available also as simple command line instructions,